-- 2.15 Affordable housing is defined by the NPPF as social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
-Eligibility is determined with regard to local incomes and local house prices.
-Affordable homes must also remain affordable for future eligible households.
+- 2.15 Affordable housing is housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers).
+Affordable housing can include affordable housing for rent, starter homes, discounted market sales housing and other affordable routes to home ownership.
 New affordable housing will be allocated initially to people with a local connection, including those living, working or with close family ties in Brigstock. - 2.16 The North Northamptonshire Joint Core Strategy (Policy 30(d)) requires that on private sector developments of 11 or more dwellings (or 0.3 hectares or more of land), 40% of total dwellings should be affordable.
 The development of the site south of Stanion Road will provide up to 10 affordable homes.
 Large housing sites that come forward which have not been specifically identified in the Neighbourhood Plan (windfall sites) will also be expected to contribute to affordable housing provision. - 2.17 Affordable housing can also be provided by the development of rural exception sites.
 These are small sites used for affordable housing in perpetuity on sites which would not normally be used for housing. - 2.18 The Brigstock Housing Needs Study undertaken in 2015/16 by Northamptonshire Rural Housing Association (part of the Midlands Housing Group), identified an immediate local need for affordable homes (mainly two-bed shared-ownership houses).
 In 2017 funding from the Homes and Communities Agency (HCA) was secured for the construction of a Rural Exceptions Housing scheme to the south of 27 Grafton Road.
 A planning application for around ten dwellings is expected to be submitted in 2018 with the completion of the scheme by the end of 2019.
 The proposal is for affordable housing with a small numbers of market homes to make the delivery of affordable units viable. - 2.19 The results of our 2017 Questionnaire Survey showed the site east of Grafton Road to be the preferred housing site option. - 2.20 If there were to be a further proven local need for additional affordable homes our Plan makes provision to allow planning permission to be granted for affordable housing on other Rural Exception Sites.